-The Federal Financial Institutions Examination Council (FFIEC) is a five-member agency responsible for establishing consistent guidelines and uniform practices and principals for financial institutions.
+The Federal Financial Institutions Examination Council (FFIEC) is a five-member agency responsible for establishing consistent guidelines and uniform practices and principles for financial institutions.
 FFIEC guidelines provide financial institutions with expectations for compliance.

 The member agencies include the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC) and the Office of Thrift Supervision (OTS).

 FFIEC IT Examination Handbook Compliance

 In 2004, the FFIEC updated its information technology examination manual to account for the increasing pace of changes and advancements in technology occurring at financial institutions and technology service providers.
 The result is the FFIEC IT Examination Handbook, a compilation of eleven booklets that can be updated individually as needed.

 Financial institutions must pay close attention to all 11 areas in order to maintain compliance with FFIEC guidance.
 These 11 booklets include:

 - Business Continuity Planning